agustinlare/docs/aws-vpc.md

 It's a virtual network dedicated to your AWS account, that its logically isolated from other virtual networks in the AWS Cloud and provides complete control over the virtual networking enviroment (IP range, subnets, route tables and gateways) from where you launch AWS Resources such as AWS EC2 Instances.

-At creation its required to specify a range of IPv4 addresses fro the VPC in the form of a CIDR (e.g. 10.10.0.0/16).
+At creation its required to specify a range of IPv4 addresses for the VPC in the form of a CIDR (e.g. 10.10.0.0/16).
 The VPC spans all the AZ in the region but when you create a subnet, you specify the IPv4 CIDR block for the subnet, which is a subset of the VPC CIDR block.
 Each subnet must reside entirely within one Availability Zone and cannot span zones.

 ![vpc-overview.drawio.png](./_resources/vpc-overview.drawio.png)